natkinson1/backgammon-AI/README.md

 # AI

 The AI played 100000 games against itself to learn a model capable of playing a good game of backgammon.
-The AI used the TD(\[ \lambda \]) reinforcement learning algorithm to train the network.
+The AI used a reinforcement learning algorithm to train the network.